 Bi Fold Windows – Great for use as a servery window, bi fold windows are both functional and stylish.
 They consist of a number of hinged framed window panels that fold into each other, seamlessly opening up any space.

 Fixed Windows – These windows do not open; they’re used to let in light and provide views of the outside.
-Fixed windows can be made in a vast array of shapes, including square, rectangle, arch, circle, triangle, and are commonly used as architectural design features in contemporary new builds.
+Fixed windows can be made in a vast array of shapes, including square, rectangle, arch, circle, triangle, and are commonly used as features in contemporary new builds.

 Are You Renovating a Period House?

 Is your house a heritage home or a character-filled Victorian, Edwardian, or Californian Bungalow?
 If your home is under heritage overlay, there will be rules and regulations that you must follow regarding the windows you choose for your renovation.
 When replacing windows in period homes, aesthetics are very important.
 Most modern windows are not made to suit period homes.
-Choose a window that will complement and enhance the style of your home, with detailing that is designed to blend in with its surrounding architectural features.
+Choose a window that will complement and enhance the style of your home, with detailing that is designed to blend in with its surrounding features.
 Traditional sash windows (or double hung for a contemporary version) will likely be the best solution.

 Are You Planning a Modern Extension?

-When extending a period home, the new addition does not necessarily have to mimic the original architecture of the home.
+When extending a period home, the new addition does not necessarily have to mimic the original of the home.
 In fact, mixing old and new can lead to a stunning result which successfully blends old-world charm with modern functionality.
 In this case, you can choose from a variety of contemporary window designs for your extension.
 Largescale sliding windows allow for excellent ventilation and maximise the natural light that can flow through your home.

 Which Glass Is Best?